albill/albill.github.com/_posts/2004-06-02-portland-or-for-dzogchen-teachings.markdown

 ---
+author: admin
+date: '2004-06-02 22:17:00'
 layout: post
+slug: portland-or-for-dzogchen-teachings
+status: publish
 title: Portland, OR for Dzogchen Teachings
-published: true
-meta: {}

-tags:
+wordpress_id: '130'
+categories:
 - Buddhism
-type: post
-status: publish
 ---
 So, I'm considering going to Portland, OR the weekend of June 26 for the following event.
 Anyone know of any cheap or fine places to stay? :-)